 As they prepare for another installment in their bitter rivalry, here’s a look at the history between two giants of the game: Michigan and Ohio State.

-On Saturday, No. 2 ranked Ohio State will take on No. 3 ranked Michigan and with both teams sitting on an 11-0 record, this game promises to be another intense chapter in the history between these two very fierce rivals as they fight for a spot in the College Football Playoff.
+On Saturday, No. 1 ranked Ohio State will take on No. 15 ranked Michigan.
+The Buckeyes are sitting on an 11-0 record and Michigan is clear underdog this year with a 9-2 record.
+This game promises to be another intense chapter in the history between these two very fierce rivals as they fight for a spot in the College Football Playoff.

 Michigan vs Ohio State: The eternal rivalry